Strain & Uncertainty: What's happening between you

 Start HereRelationshipStrain & Uncertainty

-You are here because events in your relationship have reached a point of tension you can no longer ignore.
-You can likely identify what has changed: recurring arguments, emotional distance, loss of trust, outside pressures, or a shift in how you relate to one another.
+You are here because events in your relationship have reached a point of tension you can no longer manage or ignore.
+You can likely identify what has changed: recurring arguments, emotional distance, loss of trust, pressures from work, family, or circumstance, and a shift in how you relate to one another.
 You may find yourself walking on eggshells, adjusting more than feels fair, or replaying conversations long after they end.

-What is often harder to judge is what these changes signal, and how you are meant to respond.
-As pressure builds, clarity can begin to slip.
-Decisions start to weigh heavily because your thinking feels less reliable than it used to.
+What is harder to judge is what these changes signal, and how you are meant to respond.
+As pressure builds, clarity begins to slip, decisions feel heavier, and your instincts appear harder to trust.

-This section is for people who are still inside the relationship and trying to understand what is happening before committing to a direction.
-The focus here is not on fixing, persuading, or forcing an outcome, but on recognising patterns and restoring enough steadiness to assess what is actually going on.
+This section is for yu of you are still in the relationship and trying to understand what is happening before committing to a course of action.
+The focus here is not on fixing, persuading, or forcing an outcome, but on recognising patterns and restoring your judgment to accurately assess what is happening.

 When relationships become unstable, emotional distress tends to increase.
 Small interactions take on disproportionate weight.
 Moments of calm can feel like progress, while tension quickly re-ignites uncertainty.
 Under these conditions, it becomes difficult to distinguish between normal relationship strain and signs that trust, safety, or compatibility are genuinely being undermined.